Comparison of ESB solutions popular on the CIS market

 The same job cannot be edited from two computers at the same time, only opened read-only.

-Add to this a rather complex mechanism for creating custom components, and you get a system that is fairly difficult for users and has a high entry barrier for development.
+Add to that the not-so-simple mechanism for creating custom components, and you get a system that is fairly difficult for users, with a high entry barrier to development itself.

 At the level of data transfer lines between elements, Talend offers flexible configuration.